Recognition awards for outstanding care announced

 One nominee said: ‘For me, Alison exemplifies everything that is good about nursing.
 It is clear that the team are under-resourced but this does not prevent Alison from trying to ensure her patients receive the best care possible.’

 Alison attended BGT to collect her award and told the audience it was a privilege to do her job, but as a nurse always felt she ‘should be doing more’ for her patients.
+She is pictured with our President, Clive Smith, left, and our Chair, Conan McIlwrath.

 Our Physiotherapist of the Year is Stephanie Taylor, Clinical Specialist Physiotherapist in Haemophilia and Allied Bleeding Disorders, Oxford Haemophilia and Thrombosis Centre.